Reimbursements and Funding

 Reimbursement is not provided for non-covered materials, materials from non-covered entities and materials from producers in other approved programs.

 Reimbursement is available for recycling services provided to residential entities, including single-family and multifamily homes.
 Beginning in 2028, eligibility expands to schools, and by 2030, to other non-residential covered entities.
-Service providers should review the RFR guides carefully before submitting an interest form.
+Additionally, the program provides funding for compost facilities to improve recovery of compostable products or to reduce contamination.

 CAA’s service strategy is designed to ensure that all covered entities in Colorado have access to services that meet the convenience standards, and that there is sufficient capacity to consolidate, transfer and process collected covered materials in an efficient manner.
 This framework is designed to promote open, competitive, and fair practices, equitable service access, system enhancement and efficiency, and to achieve statewide recycling goals.